nomadicmehul/ZOMBIE/README.md

 You can contribute in a number of ways.

- * Suggest ideas for projects doable in l10ngu (specifically for people who wish to work on something).
+ * Suggest ideas for projects doable in ZimbraEX (specifically for people who wish to work on something).
- * Raise issues on how you think "L10n-gu-IN" can help evangelize l10n.
+ * Raise issues on how you think "ZimbraEX" can help evangelize l10n.